kdbhatt/altana-atlas/README.md

 `cd ~/atlas` \
 `sh db_import.sh`

-It will take few min to min all the data.
+It will take few min to load all the data.
 Run below query to confirm the load.

 `select count(*) from ReceitaFederal_QuadroSocietario;`